 Private wells are exempt from the City ordinance.
 Activities such as play toys, car washing and hand watering of flower beds are also exempt, as long as the activity is attended.

-Contact the City’s sustainability specialist for more information about the City's lawn watering ordinance.
+Contact the City’s Sustainability Coordinator for more information about the City's lawn watering ordinance.